maros/Zway-SecurityZone/README.md

 # Zway-SecurityZone

-This plugin creates a zone that can consist of multiple binary and multilevel sensors as well as switches.
-When a check of these devices fail, an alarm is triggered, either immediately or delayed, allowing for a safe disarming of the zone.
+This module creates a zone that can checks multiple binary and multilevel sensors as well as switches.
+When a check on one these devices fails, an alarm is triggered, either immediately or delayed, allowing for a safe disarming of the zone within the given delay period.

-The state security zone can be controlled via a virtual device.
+The state security zone can be armed and disarmed via a virtual switch device.

-In case of an alarm this plugin will not perform any actions.
-It will just emit an event, which should be catched by other modules in ther automation engine.
+In case of an alarm this module will not perform any actions.
+It will just emit an event, which should be catched and processed by other modules in the automation engine (eg. sending notifications, turning on alrm sirens, ...)

 # Configuration

 ## delay

-Specifies a delay between detection of the alarm and issuing of the alarm event.
-Turning off the security zone within the delay period prevents the alarm event from being emitted,
+Specifies an optional delay between detection of the alarm and issuing of the alarm event.
+Turning off the security zone within the delay period prevents the alarm event from being emitted.

 ## timeout